XHPAMM-FM

-XHPAMM-FM is a radio station on 91.3 FM in Amatepec, State of Mexico.
+XHPAMM-FM is a radio station on 91.3 FM in Amatepec, State of Mexico, Mexico.

 History

 XHPAMM was awarded in the IFT-4 radio auction of 2017 and came to air in September 2018.
 It was originally owned by Guillermina Casique Vences, a former federal deputy.
 On March 1, 2023, the Federal Telecommunications Institute authorized the transfer of XHPAMM-FM's concession to José Félix Gallegos Hernández.
 Gallegos Hernández had been Amatepec's mayor from 2016 to 2018 and 2019 to 2021.